 - On the other hand, if we split commonly used code across lazy loaded modules then a new shared chunk will be created and will be loaded only if any of those lazy modules are loaded.
 This should improve the application initial load.
 But do it wisely because sometimes it’s better to put small directives in one chunk that having the extra request needed for a separate tiny chunk load.

 The declarations array only takes declarables.
 Declarables are components, directives and pipes.
 Declarables must belong to exactly one module else the compiler emits an error.
 Declarables are private by default so they can be used only in the template of any component that is part of this same NgModule, if you want to use it outside you must uses the export array.
 Pipes are a special case, they must also be added to the providers array if you use transform function in a component template or if you want to use inject it via a constructor.
-You can also instead provide your pipe locally to the component or else use the providedIn 'root' if you want to share it globally.
+You can also instead provide your pipe locally to the component or else use the providedIn 'root' if you want to share it globally as singleton.

 Other modules whose exported declarables are needed by component templates declared in this NgModule.
 Basically this is useful in order to use declarables that are exported in others modules.
 For instance if ModuleA imports ModuleB then ModuleA will be allowed to use any declarable exported by ModuleB.